scorpido74/azure-docs.nl-nl/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking.md

 ## <a name="summary"></a>Samenvatting

-In dit artikel hebt u concepten en werk stromen geleerd voor het koppelen van entiteiten met behulp van Text Analytics in Cognitive Services.
+In this article, you learned concepts and workflow for entity linking using Text Analytics in Cognitive Services.
 Samenvatting:

-+ Er is een [entiteits-API](https://westcentralus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v2-1/operations/5ac4251d5b4ccd1554da7634) beschikbaar voor geselecteerde talen.
++ [Entities API](https://westcentralus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v2-1/operations/5ac4251d5b4ccd1554da7634) is available for selected languages.
-+ JSON-documenten in de hoofd tekst van de aanvraag bevatten een ID, tekst en taal code.
++ JSON documents in the request body include an ID, text, and language code.
 + POST-aanvraag is een `/entities`-eindpunt die een persoonlijke [toegangssleutel en een eindpunt](../../cognitive-services-apis-create-account.md#get-the-keys-for-your-resource) gebruikt die geldig zijn voor uw abonnement.
-+ De antwoord uitvoer, die bestaat uit gekoppelde entiteiten (inclusief betrouwbaarheids scores, verschuivingen en webkoppelingen, voor elke document-ID), kan worden gebruikt in elke toepassing
++ Response output, which consists of linked entities (including confidence scores, offsets, and web links, for each document ID) can be used in any application

 ## <a name="next-steps"></a>Volgende stappen